SAT Subject Test Biology: Understanding Origins of Life

 Anaerobic respiration tends to produce carbon dioxide (CO2), which is a molecule that was not present in the atmosphere before then.
 Once CO2 was around (after a few hundred million years), other cells could use it to perform photosynthesis.
 Photosynthesis produces free oxygen (O2), another molecule that had never been around before.
 Once photosynthesis had produced enough O2, the atmosphere started to become a lot more like it is today.
 The O2 allowed complex eukaryotic cells to emerge using aerobic respiration, which is a very efficient way to break down fuel.
 These eukaryotes gradually became more complex and eventually began forming multicellular organisms, until we finally end up with all of the varieties of life we see on earth today!
 Okay, that's the whole story of four billion years of evolution in a few paragraphs.
 Whew.

-To test your understanding of the workings of billions of years of evolution, the SAT II may present questions like the following.
+To test your understanding of the workings of billions of years of evolution, the SAT Subject Test may present questions like the following.

 Which of the following was not a component of the early earth atmosphere?